DOI-USGS/asc-public-docs/docs/how-to-guides/software-management/software-support.md

 ### Step 3: Notifying the Community

-The community is notifed via an email sent to anyone [subscribed to the newsletter](https://public.govdelivery.com/accounts/USDOIGS/signup/39118).
+The community is notified via an email sent to anyone [subscribed to the newsletter](https://public.govdelivery.com/accounts/USDOIGS/signup/39118).

 This email should include: